AlbanBeluli/Hacking/README.md

 ## Recon Stuff

 Follow this workflow for effective reconnaissance.
-Start with **Passive Recon** to gather information without directly interacting with the target, then move to **Active Recon** for scanning and enumeration, and finally perform **Web Recon** for web-specific discovery and vulnerability scanning.
+Start with **Passive Recon** to gather information without directly interacting with the target, then move to **Active Recon** for scanning and enumeration, followed by **Web Recon** for web-specific discovery and vulnerability scanning, and finally **Password Cracking** for recovering passwords from hashes.

 ### Passive Recon (Gather Information Safely)